charuari/elma/README.md

 - Prof.Klavins - He was of a great help for giving me ideas about how to integrate TCP/IP into Elma.
 He also advised me how to write a gtest for this case.

-- Justin Vrana - Gave me the idea about showing print statements from server and client side to show confirmation, in case test case couldn't be written.
+- Justin Vrana - Gave me the idea about showing print statements from server and client side to confirm the established connection, in case test case couldn't be written.

-- Kung-Hung(Henry)Lu - Helped me with the file structure and make file for server client applications.
+- Kung-Hung(Henry)Lu - Helped me with the file structure and makefile for server client applications.

 References
 ===